-Seriously, these potatoes are creamy, luscious, buttery and everything else that you LOVE about Mashed Potatoes.
+These potatoes are creamy, luscious, buttery and everything else that you LOVE about Mashed Potatoes.
 They are LEGIT!
-There’s an argument though, do you like lumps in your Potatoes or not?
-I like mine a little lumpy, my daughter, not so much.
+Classic Mashed Potatoes go with EVERYTHING!

 WHAT MAKES THE BEST CLASSIC MASHED POTATOES?

 What are most people looking for in mashed potatoes?
 The answer is simple.

 - Great potato flavor – (potatoes don’t actually have a lot of flavor, so that is up to you to season properly with salt and pepper).